pvdz/preval/tests/cases/normalize/pattern/param/arr/ident/default_no_no__arr_undefined.md

 - (todo) Deal with array spreads in arr mutation?
+- (todo) array reads var statement with init ArrayExpression
-- (todo) support array reads statement type VarStatement
+- (todo) array reads var statement with init CallExpression
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) what other ways do member expressions still appear?
 ExpressionStatement